 Killefer's 1924 Indians got off to a slow start but found winning ways by the end of May.
 Three weeks later, the Indians were in second and barking at the heels of the first place Seals.
 TSN said "the Indians are playing championship ball....
 Men who have been regarded as just ordinary performers are playing flashy ball under the popular Red's tutelage.
 The players have set their hearts on winning the rag."

 Three and a half games or less separated the Indians and Seals during August.
 In October, Seattle won six of seven games from front-running San Francisco, who fell to third place.
-Five teams entered the final day's play with a chance at the championship, with Seattle coming out on top with 109 wins.
+Seattle came out on top with 109 wins.
 Vean Gregg (25-11) was the Indians' pitching ace.
 Outfielder Ray Rohwer (.325) clubbed 33 homers.

 According to TSN, "Much of the success of the Seattle team can be attributed to the extraordinary skill of Wade Killefer....
 'Radiant Red' filled these athletes with so much 'pep' and determination that he turned what looked like a very ordinary ball team into a pennant winner....There were many times during the heat of the pennant drive that the Indians appeared to be through, but Killefer always pulled them together....
 Maybe, if the 'best team' did not win the pennant, the laurel wreath can be laid at the feet of 'the best manager.'"

 There was a report in January 1924 that Red turned down a $15,000 offer to manage the 1925 Brooklyn Dodgers, but the club denied it.
 At the time, it appeared inevitable that Killefer would eventually be a major league manager.
 Vean Gregg called him "one of the smartest....and most likeable baseball men the modern game has produced."